Sexual Sensation Seeking Scale (SSSS)

-Kalichman and Rompa published it in 1995, alongside the Sexual Compulsivity Scale (SCS), and the two are often used together.
-The SSSS asks about appetite for novelty; the SCS asks about loss of control.
-Different things.
+Kalichman and Rompa published it in 1995, alongside the Sexual Compulsivity Scale (SCS).
+The two are often used together but measure different things: SSSS asks about appetite for novelty; SCS asks about loss of control.

 Where it comes from

-The scale is rooted in Zuckerman's sensation seeking theory -- the idea that some people need more stimulation to feel "enough."
+The scale builds on Zuckerman's sensation seeking theory — the idea that some people need more stimulation to feel "enough."
 Kalichman adapted it specifically for sexual behavior because the general sensation seeking scale had outdated items and didn't predict sexual risk-taking well enough on its own.

-It is not a diagnostic tool and doesn't label anything as "bad."
+It is not a diagnostic tool.
 People high in sexual sensation seeking tend to get bored with routine and seek variety.
 People on the low end prefer what is familiar.
-Both are normal.
+Both are normal variations.

 Scale Structure